sdetweil/MMM-Config/README.md

 #### it gets the list of modules from the 3rd party module list

-* by default, the categories are sorted alphabetically, with the Outdated category moved to the bottom
+* the categories are sorted alphabetically, with the Outdated category moved to the bottom

-* modules are sorted in category by `last date updated` by default
+* by default, modules in a category are sorted by `last date updated` by default
 * * you can change this by changing the `ModuleSortOrder` config option

 the installer page looks like this